 Floods.
 Hurricanes.
 Tornados.
 Once in a lifetime thunderstorms.
 Such events can take a long time to recover from.
 If you’re a Direct Auto & Life Insurance policyholder, we have a team in place to help you and your vehicle get back on the road sooner.

-Direct's Catastrophe Response Team (CAT Team) responds to weather-related emergencies, such as hurricanes, hailstorms, tornadoes, and floods, to assess affected policyholders and their damages.
-Our CAT Team is an extension of our claims vision: to respond at the right time and pay the right amount, so you can get back to your normal, everyday life as soon as possible.
+Direct Auto’s Catastrophe Response Team (CAT Team) responds to weather-related emergencies such as hurricanes, hailstorms, tornadoes, and floods to assess affected policyholders and their damage.
+The CAT Team is an extension of our claims vision: to respond at the right time and pay the right amount, so you can get back to your normal, everyday life as soon as possible.

-During a hurricane it’s important to maintain your safety at all times.
-Here are a few tips to keep you safe should you experience flooding.
+During a hurricane it’s important to put the safety of you and your family first.
+Here are a few hurricane tips to keep you safe should you experience flooding.